Shopping for BBQ Gear? Start Here!

 Using a touch screen menu, the user selects the food type (beef, pork, poultry or fish) then chooses the desired doneness from a scale with 15 choices ranging from rare with a minus symbol to well-done with a plus symbol.
 The temperature probe measures the actual food temperature, which reads out on the display.
 There is also a doneness meter that mimics a thermometer, but shows rare- through well-done+.

 The device comes with two food probes that are quite thin.
-The cabling is the most robust material I’ve ever seen, a choice likely made to withstand the high temperatures of a hot grill surface, and it has strain relief at each end to prevent cable damage.
-The temperature probes are quick to react to temperature changes, allowing them to be used as instant-read probes if desired.
+The cabling is the most robust material I’ve ever seen.
+This is a choice likely made to withstand the high temperatures of a hot grill surface, and it has strain relief at each end to prevent cable damage.
+The temperature probes are quick to react to temperature changes, allowing you to use them as instant-read probes if desired.

 The controller itself measures about 5″ x 5″ (12.5cm by 12.5cm) and comes in two color schemes, silver/black and blue/orange.
 The touch screen display is multi-colored with small type that might pose readability problems for some users.
 The controller does not appear to employ any moisture resistant sealing, so I’d avoid getting it wet.

 Overall construction quality is good, and the probes, as mentioned above, are heavy duty.
-The temperature range of the probes is not stated, although the maximum environmental temperature is 1000°F (538°C).
+Meatrix does not state the temperature range of the probes, although the maximum environmental temperature is 1000°F (538°C).
 I could not find an explicit warranty, either on the two-page instruction sheet or on the internet.
 Contact info for the company is available on its website, including snail-mail, e-mail and telephone number.

 *Price Subject To Change